-MSCs were first proposed in bone marrow and have since been demonstrated in other tissues (e.g., fat, placenta, umbilical cord, dental pulp, peripheral blood and synovium)[60,61].
-With the increase in the evidence of the application of stem cell technology in animal and in vitro experiments, the application of MSCs-based transplantation technology in the treatment of OA to achieve cartilage regeneration has shown a promising prospect.
+MSCs were first proposed to reside in bone marrow and have since been demonstrated to exist in other tissues (e.g., fat, placenta, umbilical cord, dental pulp, peripheral blood, and synovium)[60,61].
+With the increase in evidence for the application of stem cell technology in animal and in vitro experiments, the application of MSC-based transplantation technology in the treatment of OA to achieve cartilage regeneration has shown promise.
 Thus far, clinical studies on mesenchymal stem cell therapy for OA have been conducted globally, and 74 of them have been registered on clinical trial.gov, some of which have completed clinical trials as well as preliminary evaluations of safety and efficacy.
-In China, the research on the treatment of OA by MSCs is also in full swing.
-Currently, there are 6 studies registered on clinical trial. gov, taking up 8.1%, 4 of which (1 UC-MSCs and 3 AD-MSCs) on the treatment of OA have been completed and 1 study (UC-MSCs) is in the recruitment state.
-According to the results of the completed studies, mesenchymal stem cell (bone marrow, adipose and umbilical cord) therapy shows highly effective in the research of OA diseases and has great potential to replace traditional therapies in the future.
+In China, research on the treatment of OA with MSCs is also in full swing.
+Currently, there are six studies registered on clinical trial. gov, taking up 8.1%, four of which (one UC-MSCs and three AD-MSCs) focus on the treatment of OA have been completed, and one study (UC-MSCs) is in the recruitment state.
+According to the results of the completed studies, mesenchymal stem cell (bone marrow, adipose and umbilical cord) therapy shows highly efficacy in the research of OA diseases, and has great potential to replace traditional therapies in the future.
 PubMed, Wiley, Elsevier ScienceDirect, Springer, Taylor and Francis were searched for the relevant studies published from 2015 to 2018.
-The search strategy included the keywords “mesenchymal stem cells”, “bone marrow derived mesenchymal stem cells (BM-MSCs)”, “umbilical cord derived mesenchymal stem cells (UC-MSCs)”, “adipose derived mesenchymal stem cells (AD-MSCs)”, “stem cell therapy”, “osteoarthritis” and “clinical trial”.
-Inclusion criteria: (1) clinical research journal articles or reviews were included; (2) the content of this study closely links to the application of MSCs therapy in OA treatment; and (3) Select articles that have been recently published or published in an authoritative journal in the same field.
+The search strategy included the keywords “mesenchymal stem cells”, “bone marrow-derived mesenchymal stem cells (BM-MSCs)”, “umbilical cord-derived mesenchymal stem cells (UC-MSCs)”, “adipose-derived mesenchymal stem cells (AD-MSCs)”, “stem cell therapy”, “osteoarthritis” and “clinical trial”.
+Inclusion criteria: (1) clinical research journal articles or reviews were included; (2) the content of this study closely links to the application of MSC therapy in OA treatment; and (3) Select articles that have been recently published or published in an authoritative journal in the same field.
 Exclusion criteria: (1) Non-English literature in foreign languages; (2) literature with repetitive content; and (3) cannot get the full text of the document.
-In the end, 14 literatures were included here, including 8 literatures on the clinical study of BM-MSCs in OA treatment (Table 3), 3 literatures on the clinical study of UC-MSCs in OA treatment (Table 4), and 3 literatures on the clinical study of AD-MSCs in OA treatment (Table 5).
+In the end, 14 studies were included here, including eight on the clinical study of BM-MSCs in OA treatment (Table 3), three on the clinical study of UC-MSCs in OA treatment (Table 4), and three on the clinical study of AD-MSCs in OA treatment (Table 5).